UltraEngine/Documentation/CPP/World_Render.md

 If your game spendsa significant amount of time initializing a scene, you can save a few seconds of loading time by calling this method immediately after creating a framebuffer so that Vulkan initialization is performed at the same time your game is loading.

+Changing the vsync parameter forces recreation of the framebuffer swapchain.
+Applications should not frequently switch this setting.

 ## Example

 ```c++